kfoysalhaque/MU-MIMO-Beamforming-Feedback-Extraction-IEEE802.11ac/README.md

 unzip MU-MIMO_Sample_Data.zip
 ```

 #### Before proceeding further, let me describe the MU-MIMO setup of the sample data that you downloaded and extracted.
-We setup a simple MU-MIMO testbed with 1 AP and 3 STAs where AP has three antennas and three spatial streams enabled.
-On the otherhand, each of the STAs are configured with only one antenna and one spatial streams.
-UDP streams are sent from the AP to each of the STAs parallaly.
+We set up a simple MU-MIMO testbed with 1 AP and 3 STAs where AP has three antennas and three spatial streams enabled.
+On the other hand, each of the STAs are configured with only one antenna and one spatial stream.
+UDP streams are sent from the AP to each of the STAs parallelly.

-For parsing the BFI, at first we need to separate the BFI of three different STAs which is done by leveraging tshark by executing the following script:
+For parsing the BFI, at first, we need to separate the BFI of three different STAs which is done by leveraging Tshark by executing the following script:

 ```
 ./Feedback_split_stations.sh

 ```

 #### Please replace the MAC address of the STA_1, STA_2 and STA_3 as per your NIC information.
-For our case they are     "CC:40:D0:57:EA:89", "B0:B9:8A:63:55:9C" and "38:94:ED:12:3C:25" for STA_1, STA_2 and STA_3 respectively.
-For each of the STAs we create directories with last two digits of their MAC address (this is just for ease of naming ) which is handled by Feedback_split_stations.sh script.
+For our case, they are     "CC:40:D0:57:EA:89", "B0:B9:8A:63:55:9C" and "38:94:ED:12:3C:25" for STA_1, STA_2 and STA_3 respectively.
+For each of the STAs we create directories with the  last two digits of their MAC address (this is just for ease of naming ) which is handled by Feedback_split_stations.sh script.
 <br />
 <br />

-For learning about different tshark filters please refer to [wireshark website](https://www.wireshark.org/docs/dfref/w/wlan.html)
+For learning about different Tshark filters please refer to [wireshark website](https://www.wireshark.org/docs/dfref/w/wlan.html)

-Now that the BFI of each of the STAs are separated out and moved in the directory : 'MU-MIMO_Beamforming_Feedback_Extraction_IEEE_802.11ac/MU-MIMO_Sample_Data/processed_dataset/xx/FeedBack_Pcap/', we move forward to the extraction process with matlab. <br />
+Now that the BFI of each of the STAs are separated out and moved to the directory: 'MU-MIMO_Beamforming_Feedback_Extraction_IEEE_802.11ac/MU-MIMO_Sample_Data/processed_dataset/xx/FeedBack_Pcap/', we move forward to the extraction process with Matlab. <br />

 **(i)** At first, we have to investigate the hex values of the pcap capture of any STA.
 One file from each configuration would be sufficient.
 This is needed as there are some redundant bytes which are captured in the wireshark with every BFI packets and we want to skip those bytes.
 We are naming them as skip_byte_per_BFI and skip_byte_per_capture.
 If the considered capture has n BFI packets then it is structured as: